Health & Safety

 No Excess Mortality Risk Found in Counties with Nuclear Facilities

-A National Cancer Institute (NCI) survey published in the Journal of the American Medical Association, March 20, 1991, showed no general increased risk of death
+A National Cancer Institute (NCI) survey published in the Journal of the American Medical Association, March 20, 1991, showed no general increased risk of death from cancer for people

 Read the rest this article free